5 ways job seekers can stand out this COVID-19 winter

 If you’re looking for a job and watching the coming COVID-19 holiday season loom, don’t despair: It could be your lucky break.

-“My advice around the holiday season is to keep the search active,” says Sharon Patterson, chief human resources officer for LHH, the talent development and career transition division of recruitment firm, The Addecco Group.
+“My advice around the holiday season is to keep the search active,” says Sharon Patterson, chief human resources officer for LHH, the talent development and career transition division of recruitment firm, The Adecco Group.
 Companies have budgets for 2021 and often want to have new team members in January.
 That makes the holidays one of the busiest times of the year for some HR teams, she says.

 Of course, this year, the job-hunting is complicated.
 COVID-19 risks, social distancing measures, a challenging job market, and recession have made finding a job, especially in hard-hit sectors, more of a challenge than in recent years.
 But as you keep pursing your next opportunity, keep these tips in mind to stand out: